megha-66/megha-66/README.md

 ### Hey!
 This is Megha
 > I am a B.Tech CSE student from IIIT Naya Raipur.
-> I love Github ❣️.
+> I am eager to contribute to projects.